Apollonius of Tyana: Sources

-The earliest and by far the most detailed source is the Life of Apollonius of Tyana, a lengthy, novelistic biography written by the sophist Philostratus at the request of empress Julia Domna.
-She died in 217 AD and he completed it after her death, probably in the 220s or 230s AD.
+The earliest and by far the most detailed source is the Life of Apollonius of Tyana, a lengthy, novelistic biography written by the sophist Philostratus at the request of empress Julia Domna, wife of Septimius Severus.
+She died in AD 217, and he completed it after her death, probably in the 220s or 230s AD.
 Philostratus's account shaped the image of Apollonius for posterity.
 To some extent it is a valuable source because it contains data from older writings that were available to Philostratus but disappeared later on.
 Among these works are an excerpt (preserved by Eusebius) from On Sacrifices, and certain alleged letters of Apollonius.
-The sage may have actually written some of these works, along with the no-longer extant Biography of Pythagoras.
+The sage may have actually written some of these works, along with the no-longer extant Life of Pythagoras.
 At least two biographical sources that Philostratus used are lost: a book by the imperial secretary Maximus describing Apollonius's activities in Maximus's home city of Aegaeae in Aeolis and a biography by a certain Moiragenes.
 There also survives, separately from the life by Philostratus, a collection of letters of Apollonius, but at least some of these seem to be spurious.

-One of the essential sources Philostratus claimed to know are the “memoirs” (or “diary”) of Damis, an acolyte and companion of Apollonius.
+One of the essential sources Philostratus claimed to know are the "memoirs" (or "diary") of Damis, an acolyte and companion of Apollonius.
 Some scholars claim that the notebooks of Damis were an invention of Philostratus, while others think it could have been a real book forged by someone else and naively used by Philostratus.
 Philostratus describes Apollonius as a wandering teacher of philosophy and miracle-worker who was mainly active in Greece and Asia Minor but also traveled to Italy, Spain, and North Africa, and even to Mesopotamia, India, and Ethiopia.
 In particular, he tells lengthy stories of Apollonius entering the city of Rome in disregard of emperor Nero's ban on philosophers, and later on being summoned, as a defendant, to the court of Domitian, where he defied the emperor in blunt terms.
 He had allegedly been accused of conspiring against the emperor, performing human sacrifice, and predicting a plague by means of magic.
-Philostratus implies that upon his death, Apollonius of Tyana underwent heavenly assumption.
+Philostratus implies that upon his death, Apollonius of Tyana entered heaven.

 How much of this can be accepted as historical truth depends largely on the extent to which modern scholars trust Philostratus, and in particular on whether they believe in the reality of Damis.
 Some of these scholars contend that Apollonius never came to Western Europe and was virtually unknown there until the 3rd century AD, when Empress Julia Domna, who was herself from the province of Syria, decided to popularize him and his teachings in Rome.
 For that purpose, so these same scholars believe, she commissioned Philostratus to write the biography, in which Apollonius is exalted as a fearless sage with supernatural powers, even greater than Pythagoras.
 This view of Julia Domna's role in the making of the Apollonius legend gets some support from the fact that her son Caracalla worshipped him, and her grandnephew emperor Severus Alexander may have done so as well.